 LEAD, an action-oriented research centre of IFMR Society (a not-for-profit society registered under the Societies Act), leverages the power of research, innovation and co-creation to solve complex and pressing challenges in development.
 LEAD has strategic oversight and brand support from Krea University (sponsored by IFMR Society) to enable synergies between academia and the research centre.

-We undertake policy oriented research and advisory engagements to improve the delivery of public infrastructure and services, particularly in the areas of water and sanitation.
-We recently developed a guidance paper on performance agreements for sustainable urban sanitation, funded by the Gates Foundation.
+We undertake policy oriented research and advisory engagements to improve the delivery of public infrastructure and basic services, particularly in the areas of water and sanitation.
+We have developed a guidance paper on performance agreements for sustainable urban sanitation, funded by the Bill & Melinda Gates Foundation.

-For sanitation-related projects, please search for sanitation under http://ifmrlead.org/projects/
+For water and sanitation-related projects, please search under http://ifmrlead.org/projects/

 2013 - 2014

 Theoretical and practical advantages to applying performance-based payment structures for sanitation service delivery